I didn’t send you a Christmas Card.

 And I have seen my Newborns become Bridesmaids.

-And for which you have already forgotten that there was once a world where the notes did not exist.
+And photographed you as you dance to a tune that will now consume you forever.
+And for which you have already forgotten that there was once a world where those notes did not exist.

 I have photographed the babies you cradled in YOUR arms as they cradle their new sisters in THEIRS